 Any campus workspace allocated to employees will be aligned to the Space Allocation and Management Policy.

 10.3 Furniture and Home Office

 As part of a Flexible Work Arrangement, employees will establish an appropriate remote work environment as their Designated Offsite Location.
-The employee will be required, at their own cost, to set-up and maintain their own remote work office, including but not limited to furniture (i.e. desk and chair), reliable internet access, remodeling, printers, and all repairs or modifications to the remote office space.
+The employee will be required, at their own cost, to set-up and maintain their own remote work office, including but not limited to furniture (i.e. desk and chair), reliable internet access, remodelling, printers, and all repairs or modifications to the remote office space.
 Where there is an approved relevant accommodation, the College will provide the necessary furniture for the employee’s Primary Work Location.